Ramón E. López: Academic career

 López served as Director of Education and Outreach Programs of The American Physical Society from 1993–1999 and became the Chair of the Department of Physics at the University of Texas at El Paso.
 In 2002, he was awarded the Nicholson Medal for Humanitarian Service to Science.
-In 2003, he was co-Organizner of the Introductory Calculus-Based Physics Course Conference, sponsored by the American Association of Physics Teachers.
+In 2003, he was co-Organizer of the Introductory Calculus-Based Physics Course Conference, sponsored by the American Association of Physics Teachers.
 He is also the Co-Director for Diversity for the Center for Integrated Space weather Modeling (CISM), a Science and Technology Center funded by the National Science Foundation.
 In 2004, he moved to the Florida Institute of Technology Dept. of Physics and Space Sciences and moved to the Department of Physics at the University of Texas at Arlington in 2007.
+Dr. Ramon E. Lopez serves currently as the College Board's Chair of the Science Academic Advisory Committee.

-Space Research
+Space research

 López's research focuses on solar wind-magnetosphere coupling, magnetospheric storms and substorms, and space weather prediction.
 He has worked extensively on magnetospheric substorms, which are the episodic release of energy extracted from the solar wind and stored in the geomagnetic tail.
 His research studied the magnetic properties of the sun and solar wind and how these effect the magnetosphere of earth.
 He leads a research group that is working in both space physics and science education.
 In 2002 López and Michael Carolwicz co-authored a popular book on space weather titled Storms from the Sun: The Emerging Science of Space Weather with Michael Carolwicz.